cfmws-contractor/hello-world/README.md

 Change from TFS side 3
 Change from TFS side 4
-Change from TFS side 5 - using Knowlege Base instead of checking out
+Change from TFS side 5 - using Knowlege Base instead of checking out A change from TFS side - using KB